IRL2/nanover-vr-25/README.md

 # Installation for Development

 *  Clone this repository to a folder on your computer.
-*  Update the submodules with `git submodule sync` and `git submodule update --init --recursive --remote`.
 *  Download Unity Hub by visiting the [Unity Download Page](https://unity3d.com/get-unity/download) and clicking the green **Download Unity Hub** button.
 *  Install Unity Hub onto your computer.
 *  In Unity Hub, navigate to the **Projects** tab and click **Add** in the top right of Unity Hub.
 *  Select the folder which you downloaded the repository to.
 *  Install the version of Unity that Unity Hub tells you is required for this project.

-Once open in Unity, the main Unity scene can be found in `NanoverIMD/Assets/NanoverXR Scene`.
+Once open in Unity, the main Unity scene can be found in `NanoverImd/Assets/NanoverImd Scene`.

 ## Citation, Credits and External Libraries